vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

   - kernel size 4
   - 512 dimension
   - GAN training involves only the CNN
-- Distriminator is also an CNN
+- discriminator is also an CNN